 Prayer for Anxiety, Worry, and Fear

-After a very long 60 minutes, we finally saw the sailboat returning safely.
-Our friend said he had struggled to turn the boat around, but stayed on purpose and never lost confidence or hope that he would make it back to shore.
+Our friend said he had struggled to turn the boat around, but stayed on purpose and never lost confidence or hope that he would return the boat to shore.

 The kids were not frightened or concerned but relieved to be back on the beach.
 Today my kids barely remember this incident.

-But like my friends who demonstrated how to calm down so well, we learn how to calm down when stressed by resting in the certainty that God is always near and available to steer us back to His faithful comfort.
+But like my friends who demonstrated how to calm down so well, we can learn how to calm down when stressed by resting in the certainty that God is always near and available to steer us back to His faithful comfort.

+Prayers to calm down and for anxiety, worry, and fear can be found by reading the Bible (the Psalms are a great place to start).
 I sometimes read them out loud and call out to God for His peace and comfort when I am practicing how to calm down.

-Prayers for Anxiety and Stress
+2 Prayers Over Anxiety and Stress.

 Prayer for Anxiety